+Turkey hunting in the snow is simply another obstacle to overcome.
 Even under the best of circumstances turkey hunting can be challenging.
 But when Mother Nature throws you a curve ball, the odds fall decidedly in favor of Old Tom.
 But as we say up in New England, “The only thing you can do about the weather is complain.”
 Through rain, wind, sleet or snow, the turkeys are still out there and you should be too.
 You just might have to alter your tactics a little.

 We awoke to a foot of snow the next morning on that Wyoming hunt and though it ultimately proved fruitless, we went out anyway.
 The closest I came was literally snow-tracking to within spitting distance of a jake “bedded” in the snow.
 But April snows melt quickly and just being out there gave us a chance to pattern the birds and eventually score on the last day on a longbeard that would ultimately prove pivotal in my Grand Slam quest.